What You Should Know Before Outsourcing Software Quality Assurance

 Spend some time looking into the company history, past projects, client base, and experience in your specific needs.
 Don’t be afraid to test them out.
-Ask for a trail (a company of confident quality and expertise will be happy to accommodate this).
-If they cannot spare the manpower for a demo, then they certainly cannot scale to fit your demands on a last-minute alteration, crisis management or multiple projects as you hit a growth spirt.
+Ask for a trail (a company of confident QA expertise will be happy to accommodate this).
+If they cannot spare the workforce for a demo, then they certainly cannot scale to fit your demands on a last-minute alteration, crisis management, or multiple projects as you hit a growth spurt.

 3. Quality assurance is no assurance of quality.

-The chances are, if you are looking for a great software QA outsourcing company, then you are looking at Southeast Asia.
-Technology, education, and cost-effective labor all point to emerging and proven hot markets such as Vietnam.
-However, this brings its own set of challenges.
+If you are looking for great software testing outsourcing companies, then you must be looking at Southeast Asia.
+Technology, education, and cost-effective labor all point to emerging and proven hot markets such as Vietnam; however, it has its own set of challenges.

 5. Understand your role.

 The quality of the testing depends on the amount and quality of information the developer provides.
 The more information, the better you can prepare test requirements and the greater the number of defects you can identify.
 You must focus on the outcomes and involve the outsourced developer in the planning phase.
-By having a trustworthy outsourced partner, you can leverage their experience while developing a detailed plan.
-This can save a lot of hassle further down the road.
+By having a trustworthy outsourced partner, you can leverage their QA expertise while developing a detailed plan.
+This, in turn, will save you from a lot of hassle further down the road.

 6. Maximize modern methods and technology.

-It should go without saying that your outsourced testers need to be equipped with excellent testing labs, latest software and a vast array of hardware (mobile devices, tablets, servers, etc.) It seems obvious but, so often, this small yet crucial fact gets overlooked.
+It should go without saying that your outsourced QA testing experts need to be equipped with excellent testing labs, latest software, and a vast array of hardware (mobile devices, tablets, servers, etc.) It seems obvious but, so often, this small yet crucial fact gets overlooked.

 Moreover, it is important to assess not just the testing tools, but how they are applied as well.
-Modern, agile methodologies like scrum offer greater transparency and superior results.
-By breaking up projects into short, manageable chunks, agile methodologies offer more opportunities for testing, feedback, and adaptation.
+Modern, agile scrum methodology offers greater transparency and superior results.
+By breaking up projects into short, manageable chunks through agile scrum methodology, you will have more opportunities for testing, feedback, and adaptation.
 For best results, the mindset, as well as the technology of your QA outsourcing partner, has to be modern and innovative.